EmanOjo/fizzbuzz/README.md

 FizzBuzz is a coding interview classic.
 In this project, you're going to write a solution for it and begin using TDD in the process.

+## Learning Outcomes

+- Write code to the specification of tests
+- Use a test-driven development process

 ## Exercise 1: Producing a solution for FizzBuzz

 > 🎯 **Success criterion:** All the tests in `test_fizzbuzz.py` pass